-The paradox of flavor is that its presence is tiny in the total composition of foods, yet it is a primary driver of consumer acceptance.
-Professor Robert J. McGorrin, Oregon State University, explained that moreover, flavor is only about 20% taste, while aroma accounts for 80%.
+December 20, 2017 – The paradox of flavor is that its presence is tiny in the total composition of foods, yet it is a primary driver of consumer acceptance.
+Professor Robert J. McGorrin, Oregon State University, provided insights into flavoring clean labels as he explained, moreover, that flavor is only about 20% taste, while aroma accounts for 80%.
 Aromas must be volatile.
 Most are fat-soluble.
 Roughly 8,000 known aroma chemicals have been identified.
 “They are always organic molecules,” McGorrin said.
 “They contain carbon, and usually in combination with oxygen, nitrogen and/or sulfur.
 We perceive them two ways: by smell through the nose, ortho-nasally; and through the back of the mouth, retro-nasally.”
 That’s why food doesn’t taste good when a head cold’s congestion blocks the back sinus passages.

 Tastants are non-volatile.
 They are water-soluble.
 There are five categories: sweet, sour, salty, bitter and umami.
 Chemesthesis is the third aspect of flavor.
 It’s a skin response in the mouth to chemical irritation.
 Sensations such as pepper burn or menthol cooling effects are examples.